Thank you to Minted for partnering with me on this post. Tips, opinions, and experiences are 100% my own.

 Photos by Anton Drummond

-Planning seating for your wedding can be one of the hardest tasks as it gets closer to your special day.
+Planning you wedding day seating can be one of the hardest tasks as it gets closer to your special day.
 You’ll run into issues of who can’t sit next to who because they don’t get a long.
 And you’ll talk to your soon-to-be spouse about whether, if you sit two people at the same table, will their personalities clash.

 You’ll change the seating plans about 3-4 times, and people will drop out of coming at the last second and you’ll have empty seats in places.
 These things happen.

-To avoid the extreme stress of your seating arrangement, here are some tips that I received before planning and some that I figured out a long the way.
+To avoid the extreme stress of your wedding day seating arrangement, here are some tips that I received before planning and some that I figured out a long the way.

 1 – You Don’t Have to Follow Traditions